 To clear the right-of-way within the Segment 5 corridor in the future, TAMC would need to cancel existing leases to local businesses that are currently using portions of the right-of-way.
-However, this extension is not anticipated to be implemented for several years, and is not necessary for the proposed SURF! project operations.
+However, this extension is not anticipated at this time, and is not necessary for the proposed SURF! project operations.